Gaza Strip famine: War crimes and genocide

 Ayman Safadi, the Foreign Minister of Jordan, stated, "Israel is weaponizing starvation.
 This is another horrific war crime."
 The Foreign Minister of the Republic of Ireland Micheál Martin stated, "The use of starvation as a weapon of war is a blatant violation of international humanitarian law."
 Caroline Gennez, Belgium's minister of development cooperation, stated Israel's use of hunger as weapon of war was a "flagrant violation of international law".
 A June 2024 investigation by The Independent found both current and former officials believed the United States was complicit in the creation of famine in Gaza.
 In July 2024, a group of ten UN special rapporteurs stated Israel had conducted a "targeted starvation campaign" which constituted "a form of genocidal violence".
 Michael Fakhri, the United Nations Special Rapporteur on the Right to Food, stated that Israel is using famine as a tactic of genocide.
 Fakhri stated, "Israel made its intentions to starve everyone in Gaza explicit, implemented its plans and predictably created a famine throughout Gaza.
 Tracking the geography of Israel's starvation tactics alongside Israeli officials' statements confirms its intent."
 In response to an Israeli bombing of four water engineers, Oxfam stated attacks on civilian infrastructure were "part of the crime of using starvation as a weapon of war."

-On 21 November 2024, the International Criminal Court issued arrest warrants for Israeli prime minister, Benjamin Netanyahu and the former defence minister Yoav Gallant.
+On 21 November 2024, the International Criminal Court issued arrest warrants for Israeli prime minister Benjamin Netanyahu and the former defence minister Yoav Gallant.
 The judges wrote "The chamber considered that there are reasonable grounds to believe that both individuals intentionally and knowingly deprived the civilian population in Gaza of objects indispensable to their survival, including food, water, and medicine and medical supplies, as well as fuel and electricity" and that there are "reasonable grounds" that they bear criminal responsibility for "the war crime of starvation as a method of warfare".
 The United States expressed deep concern over the "troubling process errors" that led to the decision to issue the warrants, adding that the US "fundamentally rejects" the decision.

 One of the key allegations in the International Criminal Court arrest warrants for Gallant and Netanyahu was the "use of starvation as a weapon of war".
 The use of starvation of civilians as weapon of war is banned by the United Nations.
 In mid 2023 German government officials accused Russia of using hunger as a weapon but have not commented on Israel's policies as of March 2024.
-Yoav Gallant made a public speech in early October 2023, shortly after the October 7 attack that sparked the war, saying, 'there will be no more electricity, no more food, no more fuel ...
+Gallant made a public speech in early October 2023, shortly after the October 7 attack that sparked the war, saying, 'there will be no more electricity, no more food, no more fuel ...
 We are fighting against human animals and will behave accordingly'.
 A few weeks before that the arrest warrants were issued, there were also reports of looting occurring in areas controlled by the IDF.